LZHgrla/xtuner-template/README.md

 Optional arguments:

 - `--adapter`: Specify the loaded adapter name or path.
-- `--prompt-template`: Specify a prompt template.
+- `--prompt-template`: Specify the prompt template.
 This should align with the LLM of dialogue.
 - `--system`: Specify the system text of dialogue.
 - `--bits {4,8,None}`: Specify the LLM's bits.
 - `--no-streamer`: Whether to remove the streamer.